Back to Journal

 WHY we advocate for building smaller and smarter

-Hardworking joinery, simple circulation and smarter service zones mean that your forever home can be smaller in some areas, making room for larger living spaces or even extended outdoor living that doubles as one large living area (Bramble Bachie Pad is one of our favourite examples of seamless indoor-outdoor living!).
+Hardworking joinery, simple circulation and smarter service zones mean that your forever home can be smaller in some areas, making room for larger living spaces or extended outdoor living (Same Same but Different and Bramble Bachie Pad are two of our favourite examples of seamless indoor-outdoor living!).

 But what about the future?

-5 things you could afford by going smaller
+5 benefits for your build by going smaller

-These are the top things we rate higher than room to swing a cat:
+These are the top things we rate higher than having room to swing a cat:

 Want to know if this is achievable in your spaces?
 Click on our contact form and we can discuss your opportunities to build smarter within your budget.